MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 11. Setup Displays

-I use a UDisplay HDMI-USB adapter for the second eye display.
-Whatever the device, make sure that it´s firmware is up to date and set to autorun.
-Set the second display to be an extended display.
+Set the second display to be an extended display and confirm that both displays are recognized by the system and have the correct resolution.

 ### 12. Setup 4G Module